In this edition

 Twelve governors join together to ask HHS for COVID-19 special enrollment period

 Although 12 of the 13 fully state-run exchanges are offering special enrollment periods for uninsured residents in an effort to address the COVID-19 crisis, HealthCare.gov – which serves as the health insurance exchange for 38 states – has not opened a special enrollment period.
-There is always a special enrollment period, nationwide, for anyone who loses minimum essential coverage, including an employer-sponsored plan.
+There is always a special enrollment period due to loss of coverage, nationwide, for anyone who loses minimum essential coverage, including an employer-sponsored plan.

 But even before the unemployment rate started to spike as a result of the pandemic, there were millions of uninsured people in the United States.
 And in most cases, they don’t have a qualifying event that will allow them to obtain coverage.
 If they’re in a state with a COVID-19 special enrollment period, they can enroll now.
 But if they’re in a state that uses HealthCare.gov, they cannot.